papaissad-school/copilot-prompt-crafting/README.md

 ## DEMO 4 - [Leetcode](leetcode.com)

 - Login to [Leetcode](leetcode.com) and pick one of the exercises
-- Copy the full description in to GitHub Copilot Chat, with the request for a specific language.
+- Copy the full exercise description in to GitHub Copilot Chat, with the request for a specific language.
 - Submit that code to  [Leetcode](leetcode.com), let's if it succeeds and with what score.